varunnmenon/TryScalaPlayAPI/README.md

 Once the Add Configuration Screen is open, click on + sign on the top right and then select "sbt Task".
 Type run in "NAME:" and "TASK:" and then click on OK.

 Now you are all set to run the project.

+To run tests, open the test folder -> controllers ->  select the file "ComplianceRouterSpec"

+Right click on the class name "ComplianceRouterSpec" and select "Run ComplianceRouterSpec".
+The IDE will build and run all the test cases specified in the given file.
+In this project, ScalaTest + Play is used for writing and running the test cases.